JCreiv/Autobspwm/README.md

 ## Compatibility

-This script has been tested on the following Linux distributions:
+This script has been tested on the following VMware Linux distributions:

 - ✅ Parrot OS
 - ✅ Kali Linux